rradonic/wiki-tracer-ts/notes.md

 - Run this as a vscode Task to get project wide error reporting in vscode

-2. Run `npm run bundle` to compile and bundle the front end into dist/
+2. Run `npm run bundle -- --watch` to compile and bundle the front end into dist/pages/

 3. Run `node --watch dist/index.js` to run the Express server